Car Air Conditioner R12 To R134

 What you should know about Retro-fitting

 - Economy retrofit with blends: This system uses a combination of refrigerants that contains a mixture of several chemicals.
-Vehicle manufacturers do not approve of or recommend retrofits using refrigerants other than HFC-134a.
-Keepin’ Cool does not support the use of hydrocarbon refrigerants or refrigerant blends of any kind in automotive air conditioning systems that are not explicitly designed for their use.
-Read the Queensland Government safety alert
+Also, as well as vehicle manufacturers do not approve of or recommend retrofits, using refrigerants other than HFC-134a.
+Keepin’ Cool also does not support the use of hydrocarbon refrigerants.
+And any refrigerant blends of any kind in automotive air conditioning systems, that not explicitly designed for their use.
+So please read the Queensland Government safety alert.

-All retrofitted systems must include refrigerant labels that specify which refrigerant is used.
-This helps prevent contamination of air conditioning systems and refrigerant supplies.
+All retrofitted systems must include refrigerant labels that specify which refrigerant used.
+Also, this helps prevent contamination of air conditioning systems and refrigerant supplies.

 Replacing refrigerant service fittings: